 Ideally, you want your room to be relaxing, quiet, dark and cool.1

 These little changes are simple yet go a long way in creating the perfect environment to nod off and get some quality sleep when you need it most.

 A relaxing bath (or a shower if you prefer) is quite a popular way to help you wind down, slow your thoughts, and nod off sooner when you get into bed.

 In fact, this has been shown to help people achieve better sleep quality and get a deeper sleep at night2,3,4.
 Adding a warm bath to your evening routine is easy to do and acts as a nice way to reward yourself at the end of the day too!

-Melatonin supplements can be used either to help you feel sleepy before bed, or help you adjust to different time zones when travelling.
+Melatonin supplements may be used to help you feel sleepy before bed, or help you adjust to different time zones when travelling.

-There are other natural, plant-based supplements that may help you sleep and are more widely available than Melatonin.
+There are other natural, plant-based supplements that may help you sleep.

 If you go to bed and you find yourself lying awake staring at the ceiling for a while, then you may become frustrated or stressed, which doesn’t help.